learn-co-curriculum/phase-0-pac-1-logical-operators/README.md

 values on either side of the `&&` are *both* truthy, and falsey otherwise.

 If you're feeling a little confused, that's ok.
-This is one of those concepts that's a bit hard to understand unless you've played around with it in code so make sure you're testing all of these new operators out in [repl.it](https://repl.it/languages/javascript) to get a feel for how they work.
+This is one of those concepts that's a bit hard to understand unless you've played around with it in code.
+You will have an opportunity to practice at the end of the lesson.

 ### `||` (OR)